 Skip to Main Content

 1. Identify your research question.
 Formulate a clear, well-defined research question of appropriate scope.
 Define your terminology.
 Find existing reviews on your topic to inform the development of your research question, identify gaps, and confirm that you are not duplicating the efforts of previous reviews.
-Consider using a framework like PICO (see below) to define you question scope.
+Consider using a framework like PICO (see below) to define your question scope.

 2. Define inclusion and exclusion criteria.
 Clearly state the criteria you will use to determine whether or not a study will be included in your search.
 Consider study populations, study design, intervention types, comparison groups, measured outcomes.

 3. Search for studies.
 Run your searches in the databases that you've identified as relevant to your topic.
 Work with a librarian to help you design comprehensive search strategies across a variety of databases.
 Approach the gray literature methodically and purposefully.
-Collect ALL of the retrieved records from each search into a reference manager, such as Endnote, and de-duplicate the library prior to screening.
+Collect ALL of the retrieved records from each search into a reference manager, such as Zotero, and de-duplicate the library prior to screening.

 4. Select studies for inclusion based on pre-defined criteria.
 Start with a title/abstract screening to remove studies that are clearly not related to your topic.
 Use your inclusion/exclusion criteria to screen the full-text of studies.
 It is highly recommended that two independent reviewer screen all studies, resolving areas of disagreement by consensus.